macmanes-lab/orp_website/index.rst

 Oyster River Protocol For Transcriptome Assembly
 ==============================================

-    The Oyster River Protocol for transcriptome assembly is an actively developed, evidenced based method for optimizing transcriptome assembly.
+    The Oyster River Protocol for (eukaryotic) transcriptome assembly is an actively developed, evidenced based method for optimizing transcriptome assembly.
 The preprint corresponding to this protocol is here: http://www.biorxiv.org/content/early/2016/02/18/035642.
     In brief, the protocol assembles the transcriptome using a multi-kmer multi-assembler approach, then merges those assemblies into 1 final assembly.

 --------------------------------------------------